open-telemetry/semantic-conventions/docs/system/system-metrics.md

 | `system.linux.memory.slab.usage` | UpDownCounter | `By` | Reports the memory used by the Linux kernel for managing caches of frequently used objects.
 [1] | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-**[1]:** The sum over all `system.linux.memory.slab.usage` state values SHOULD be equal to the total slab memory available on the system.
+**[1]:** The sum over the `reclaimable` and `unreclaimable` state values in `system.linux.memory.slab.usage` SHOULD be equal to the total slab memory available on the system.
 Note that the total slab memory is not constant and may vary over time.
+See also the [Slab allocator](https://blogs.oracle.com/linux/post/understanding-linux-kernel-memory-statistics) and `Slab` in [/proc/meminfo](https://man7.org/linux/man-pages/man5/proc.5.html).